KimSJ/PyRow/README.md

 ---------------------------------------

-`pyrow.pyrow.setClock()` - sets the clock on the erg equal to the clock on the computer
+`pyrow.pyrow.set_clock()` - sets the clock on the erg equal to the clock on the computer

 ---------------------------------------

-`pyrow.pyrow.setWorkout()` - if machine is in the ready state function will set the workout and display the start workout screen, allowable parameters are listed below (the current PM SDK does not allow for setting invervaled workouts)
+`pyrow.pyrow.set_workout()` - if machine is in the ready state function will set the workout and display the start workout screen, allowable parameters are listed below (the current PM SDK does not allow for setting invervaled workouts)

 **Choose one**